-- the member's benefits payable from NPA may be increased by a factor which takes into account the period of postponement, interest, shorter life expectation and, if applicable, an escalation percentage, or - the period of service after NPA may count for extra accrual at the normal rate
+- the member's benefits payable from NPA may be increased by a factor which takes into account the period of postponement, interest, shorter life expectation and, if applicable, an escalation percentage, or - · the period of service after NPA may count for extra accrual at the normal rate

-If any benefits have not been taken by age 75, a BCE will occur with an LTA test taking place on the value of those benefits at age 75.
+If any benefits have not been taken by age 75, a BCE will occur.
 When the benefits are put into payment after age 75, this will not be a further BCE.